-775 Commonwealth Avenue, Lower Level | 617-358-5575 | cgsa@bu.edu
+775 Commonwealth Avenue, Lower Level | 617-358-5575 | cgsa@bu.edu The Center for Gender, Sexuality and Activism (CGSA) strives to be a safe space for people of all

 The Center for Gender, Sexuality and Activism (CGSA) strives to be a safe space for people of all genders and sexualities.
 Using a social justice framework, the CGSA aims to end gender oppression and violence, and advocates for the full equality and inclusion of women, queer and trans students.
 This dynamic community fosters challenging and open discourse, promotes student activism, and provides resources and education for the Boston University Community.